YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

-The heading read: “The Second First Time”.
-Underneath, there was a block of text: “Do you find yourself thinking about a treasured moment from your past, an instance of love, adventure or success.
+The heading read: “The Second First Time.”
+Underneath, was a block of text: “Do you find yourself thinking about a treasured moment from your past, an instance of love, adventure or success?
 How you wish you could feel that way again.
 Let us make it happen for you at The Second First Time.
 Don't turn down this unique opportunity.
 Don’t deny yourself the chance to relive your precious moment.
 Money back guaranteed if not satisfied with the result.”

 “Isn’t the money back guarantee a little risky?”

 “We have to engender confidence in the client.
 They'll be knocking down the door to take up this offer.”
-Eric was looking at me expectantly.
+Eric looked at me expectantly.
 “Are you still prepared to come in with me on this?”